healthie/provider-utilization-calculator/README.md

 bundle install
 ```

-Third, adjust the script to add in your API key, adjust the API URL to the correct environemtn,  and set desired date range.
+Third, adjust the script to add in your API key, adjust the API URL to the correct environment,  and set desired date range.

 # Running the script